 At first sight, a short-coated Bulldog seems better suited to summer weather than a heavy-coated Siberian Husky.
 But while the Bulldog’s coat looks summery, he’s one of many brachycephalic dogs in which short noses and decreased air-intake make regulating body temperature challenging.
 The Siberian not only has a longer muzzle, he also has a double coat, offering good thermal protection from both high and low temperatures.
 (Despite such adaptability, the Siberian goes on record saying he much prefers winter!)
-Let’s hear from five dog breeds that prefer to avoid the summer heat:
+Let’s hear from five flat-faced dog breeds that prefer to avoid the summer heat:

 I’m no fan of long, hot summers.
 I am a brachycephalic dog.
 Sounds like a juicy confession of some sort, doesn’t it?
 But no, brachycephalic is simply a big word explaining that my short face makes breathing inefficient, at least compared to longer-muzzled dogs.
 I’m sensitive to heat-induced problems on hot summer days.
 Fortunately, I’m also sensitive in spirit and personality.
 We Frenchies likely originated from Bulldogs carried to France by English lace laborers.
 We soon became treasured pets of both the upper and lower classes and allegedly Parisian ladies of the night.
 We’re laid-back companions, game for fun or snuggling.
 But when the heat rises, we’d prefer you devise indoor activities.
 May I suggest dining and snoozing, with a smidgen of snoring?